acroisie/ft_linear_regression/README.md

-**Note:** This readme has been refactored and adapted based on my notes, with the assistance of chatGPT for formatting.
+**Note:** This readme has been refactored and adapted based on my notes, with the assistance of chatGPT.

 # ft_linear_regression